-The containment of this pest is best served by the strategic placement of weed booms on the Serpentine River in spring and summer, which is the growing season and the best time to contain and spray.
-The resulting issue of implementing these booms means that river access is restricted throughout Keralup to all members of the public.
+The containment of this pest is best served by the strategic placement of weed booms on the Serpentine River which means that river access is restricted throughout Keralup to all members of the public.

 This means that paddling downstream from Karnup Road at Baldivis or similar locations is prohibited and, to minimise risk of spreading the water hyacinth, paddlers travelling upstream should not enter Guanarnup Pool.